eslam-sys/Binary-search/README.md

 ## Bugs we faced
 - Input size was taking from 0 to 9 only (one digit)
 - '-' or '+' signs was taken as array size without prompting errors.
-## Disadvantages:
-- This algorithm does not work if the input_array is not in sorted order.
-- It employs recursive approach which requires more stack space.
-- Programming binary search algorithm is error prone and difficult.
-- The interaction of binary search with memory hierarchy i.e. caching is poor.
 # Resources:
 Reference :
 Assembly language for x86 processors sixth edition